Spoilers: Josh In Tears After Fight With Jessica, And Cody Threatens To ‘Destroy’ Him ‘On The Outside’

 Josh calmly continued to try to talk to Jessica but she refused, calling him “stupid,” so he asked why.
 She responded by asking, “Do you listen to yourself speak on a daily basis, cause, unfortunately, I have to?”

 As Josh took a stance further away from the couple, Cody interjected by declaring Josh won’t like the things Cody has to say about him in the Diary Room.
-Cody also threatened Josh telling him his is going to “destroy” him and “rip” him “apart on the outside.”
+Cody also threatened Josh, telling him he is going to “destroy” him and “rip” him “apart on the outside.”
 He added he was going to make the “whole world” know Josh is a big piece of excrement.

 As the verbal sparring and threats continued, Josh asked Cody why he was so mad, adding, “Do you realize you’re playing a game?”
 However, Cody proclaimed it was “not a game” to him, but instead “real… life.”